 Normal office chairs are notorious for negatively impacting your posture, especially if you are sitting in them improperly.
-Slouching in your chair may also lead to a decrease in your core strength and a number of other health problems we’ll explore further in this article.
+Slouching in your chair may also lead to a decrease in your core strength and a number of other health problems.

 The solution?
 It may be replacing your office chair for a stability ball.